ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 3. **GUI-Application**: JudgeIt SOA based application contains a REST API backend and NextJS frontend to run evaluations via a UI.
 The SOA method takes input data in the form of excel/csv files or single inputs for any of these evaluations.
 View the [REST Service Instructions](./REST-Service/README.md) and [JudgeIt App Instructions](./JudgeIt-App/README.md) for more detail.
    ![Multiturn app batch](/images/multiturn-app-batch.gif)

+   Check out this blog on how regarding step by step guide on app can be deployed https://medium.com/towards-generative-ai/judgeit-automated-evaluation-of-genai-with-ease-of-gui-b98f4213a8dc

 ## JudgeIt Deployment Options: